coder543/llm-speed-benchmark/results/README.md

-# Initial Results from llm-speed-benchmark
+# llm-speed-benchmark results (GPT-4o mini slower than GPT-4o?)

 These are the initial results of my benchmarking using `llm-speed-benchmark`.
 I have evaluated some popular hosted models from OpenAI, Google, Mistral, and Groq.